Deprecating early methods in favor of the Conversations API

 ), you will at some point in the future lose access to the most recently created kinds of private channels, which only work with the Conversations API.

-If you create new Slack apps often, your newly created Slack apps won't be able to access the deprecated methods after June 10th, 2020.
+If you create Slack apps often, your newly created Slack apps won't be able to access the deprecated methods after June 10th, 2020.

 We strongly encourage you to migrate to the Conversations API as soon as possible.